ForLoopCodes/contextual/README.md

 Context+ is an MCP server designed for developers who demand 99% accuracy.
 By combining RAG, Tree-sitter AST, Spectral Clustering, and Obsidian-style linking, Context+ turns a massive codebase into a searchable, hierarchical feature graph.

-**While you're here, check out my other project Airena.
-Curate a team of AI agents and face head-to-head with other orchestrators.
-First place on the leaderboard gets a $1600 prize!**

 https://github.com/user-attachments/assets/a97a451f-c9b4-468d-b036-15b65fc13e79

 ## Tools